- Reviewed: 19 March 2020, 13:57 NZDT

 Crime

-Petty crime such as bag snatching, passport theft and pickpocketing can occur in Australia, particularly in tourist areas.
-We advise New Zealanders to be alert to their surroundings and take steps to safeguard and secure their personal belongings.
+Although New Zealanders are not specifically targeted for crime, petty crime such as bag snatching, passport theft and pickpocketing can occur in Australia, particularly in tourist areas.
+We advise New Zealanders to be alert of their surroundings and take steps to safeguard and secure their personal belongings.

 Terrorism

-Australia remains a target of terrorist interest, both from international terror groups and from domestic-based extremists.
-Credible intelligence, assessed by Australian authorities indicates that individuals or groups have developed both the intent and capability to conduct terrorist attacks in Australia.
-Attacks could be indiscriminate, and occur anywhere at anytime.
+Australia remains a target of terrorist interest, both from international terrorist groups and from domestic-based extremists.
+Credible intelligence, assessed by Australian security agencies indicates that individuals or groups have both the intent and capability to conduct terrorist attacks in Australia.
+Attacks could be indiscriminate including places visited by tourists.

 New Zealanders in Australia are advised to monitor the media for information about threats to safety and security and follow any instructions issued by local authorities.
 Remain vigilant about your personal security and take sensible precautions.